-The purpose of the RUSA Business Plan is to document fiscal strategies for the division that will focus and direct efforts.
-These strategies will
+RUSA will develop a Business Plan to document fiscal strategies for the division.
+The plan will focus and direct these strategies:

-- Assist the division in introducing new services; and
+Assist the division in defining new products and services; and

 The Budget Process:

-- RUSQ—costs associated with production and mailing of RUSA’s quarterly journal.
+RUSQ — costs associated with production of RUSA’s quarterly journal.

-- Online CE—costs associated with development and promotion of RUSA’s online courses.
+Online Continuing Education (CE) — costs associated with development and promotion of RUSA’s online courses.

 Information about RUSA’s Endowment and Use of Endowment Interest

-When a committee wants to undertake a project that will cost more than $50,
+When a committee or section wants to undertake a project that will cost money:

-- Section committee chairs should get approval from their executive committee and the chair of the section should submit the proper budget proposal from by May 1.
+Section committee chairs will get approval from their executive committee and the chair of the section should submit the proper budget proposal from by May 1.
 No requests for funds will be accepted after May 1.

-- Chairperson should submit an itemized statement of expenses broken down by category to the RUSA office, on a copy of the request for reimbursement form.
+Chairperson will submit an itemized statement of expenses broken down by category to the RUSA office, on a copy of the request for reimbursement form.

 Seeking funding outside of RUSA:

 RUSA members, committees, sections and other units may not make any formal requests for contributions on behalf of the division to potential donors without first clearing the request with the RUSA executive director.
-Source: RASD Board, June, 1986; reaffirmed by RUSA Executive Committee, October, 2006
+Solicitations for support are coordinated by the RUSA executive director and the Vendor Relations Liaison.
+Source: RASD Board, June, 1986; reaffirmed by RUSA Executive Committee, October, 2006.The RUSA office has prepared a sponsorship packet with standard levels of support, advertising specifications and other key information for sponsors.

-- Approach those prospects most likely to recognize the benefit to themselves of funding an RUSA program, project, etc. when soliciting funds from vendors.
+Approach those prospects (vendors) most likely to recognize the benefit to themselves for funding a RUSA program, project, etc.

-- If seeking full funding from a single donor, approach them one or a few at a time, first in person or by phone, then by follow-up letter, then by a follow-up phone call asking for a commitment.
+If seeking full funding from a single donor approach them first in person or by phone, then by follow-up letter, then by a follow-up phone call asking for a commitment.

-- If one prospect declines, move on to the next on this list.
+If one prospect declines, move on to the next on the list.
 Do not discuss or name other potential donors when dealing with one prospect.

-- If seeking partial funding for a project from each of a number of prospective donors, let all of them know that others are being invited to share in the opportunity.
+If seeking partial funding for a project from a number of prospective donors, let all of them know that others are being invited to share in the opportunity.

 When is outside funding appropriate?

-Types of situations where outside funding/ support might be appropriate include:
+Types of situations where outside funding/support might be appropriate include, but not limited to:

 What types of support might you request?

-In-kind, providing speakers, doing large-scale mailings (be certain that RUSA's name appears prominently on the envelope-otherwise people may think it is a promotion piece if it comes from a vendor);
+doing large-scale mailings (be certain that RUSA's name appears prominently on the envelope-otherwise people may think it is a promotion piece if it comes from a vendor)

 You might offer to:

-Use the company's name on the program brochure, publications, Web site, etc.,
+Use the company's name on the program brochure, publications, Web site or social media

 Publicize the sponsorship in follow-up reports of the program/event.